 Congratulations, you have an opportunity to live and work in Switzerland on a fixed-term contract.
 Switzerland is one of the most attractive countries in the world to live in, not only financially but also for the quality of life.
 However before you move to Switzerland there are a number of important steps to consider including the legalities around payroll and salary.

 To work in Switzerland, you need a Swiss Employer of Record to employ you and process your salary.
 There are numerous offerings in this area from a wide variety of providers, ranging from opportunistic recruitment agencies and fast internet startups to established professional service providers.
 To the inexperienced, it is tempting to view such a payroll service as a simple back office calculation and seek a correspondingly cheap and cheerful solution based purely on headline price.
 For this reason Payroll Services has always been a competitive sector in Switzerland, with cheap no frills offerings and associated business failures.
 However the perception is far from accurate: you are trusting a payroll provider with your income and salary, but they are also there to act as your employer.
-They should make sure you comply with Swiss tax and insurance laws, possess a legitimate work permit, and correctly report and pay your salary and expenses in a legitimate manner.
+Under the umbrella working principle they should make sure you comply with Swiss tax and insurance laws, possess a legitimate work permit, and correctly report and pay your salary and expenses in a legitimate manner.
 A good provider will also make sure you receive a tax efficient payroll, help you get the most out of your contract, insure you correctly and protect you from the nightmare of non payment.
 The back office payroll calculation is just one small part of this legal service.
 To make sure you make the right decision, here are the 6 most important things you need to know when selecting a payroll management service.

 1. Does the provider actually perform as claimed?